Jonathon Mincy

-Jonathon Tyrone Mincy (born September 5, 1992) is an American football cornerback for the Edmonton Elks of the Canadian Football League (CFL).
-He was signed by the Atlanta Falcons as an undrafted free agent after the 2015 NFL Draft.
+Jonathon Tyrone Mincy (born September 5, 1992) is an American former professional football cornerback.
+He was signed by the Atlanta Falcons as an undrafted free agent after the 2015 NFL draft.
 He played college football at Auburn.
-He has also been a member of the Montreal Alouettes and the Chicago Bears.
+He was also a member of the Montreal Alouettes, Chicago Bears, Toronto Argonauts, and Edmonton Eskimos / Elks.

 Professional career

 Atlanta Falcons

 On May 5, 2015, Mincy was signed by the Atlanta Falcons as an undrafted free agent after the 2015 NFL Draft.
 On August 31, he was waived.

 Montreal Alouettes

 On June 20, 2016, Mincy was signed to the Montreal Alouettes' practice roster.
 He made the active roster and finished his rookie season in the CFL with 54 tackles, an interception, and two forced fumbles.
 The next season, he recorded 54 tackles and two interceptions.
 On November 8, 2017, Mincy was named as an Eastern Division All-Star.
 On December 4, 2017, Mincy was released so he could pursue an opportunity in the NFL.